Source: National Institutes of Health (NIH)

 Your eyes are an important part of your health.
 There are many things you can do to keep them healthy and to ensure you are seeing your best.

-Follow these simple steps for maintaining healthy eyes well into your golden years.
+Follow these simple steps for maintaining healthy eyes and avoid having eye problems well into your golden years.

 A dilated eye exam is the only way to detect many common eye diseases such as glaucoma, diabetic eye disease and age-related macular degeneration (AMD) in their early stages.